The State of Data Privacy Protection

 Modeled after the CCPA, the WPA passed the state Senate but was considered too business-friendly by members of the House, where it floundered.

-The bill was re-introduced in modified form during the 2020 session, where it enjoys broad bipartisan support, but contention on enforcement mechanisms have held up its passage.
+The bill was re-introduced in modified form during the 2020 session, where it enjoys broad bipartisan support, but contention on enforcement mechanisms has held up its passage.

 Consumer Rights Under the WPA